CMI-UZH/leonhard-med-mgmt/README.md

-## Wiki
-This repository  contains documentation for using Leonhard Med in the [wiki](https://github.com/CMI-UZH/leonhard-med-mgmt/wiki).

 ## Installation
 * `git clone` the repo and `cd` into it.
 * Run `pip install -e .` to install the repo's python package.